 Now go to each page in turn and quickly scan read each article.

-This will give you many more ideas to write about.
-It will also give you a rough guide as to the total word count you should be aiming for.
+These will give you many more ideas to write about.
+It will also give you a rough guide regarding the total word count you should be aiming for.

-Also look at whether images are included, and which article gained the most comments.
+Also, look at the type of images and which article gained the most comments.

-With the information, your goal is to use your writing skills to write an even better article than all ten.
+With the information, your content strategy goal is to use your writing skills to write an even better article than all ten.

 One last SEO task.
 You need a list of semantic keywords.

-You might find, shoe size, summer sandals, one size larger, hand-me-downs, buy on sale and real leather on a number of pages.
+You might find shoe size, summer sandals, one size larger, hand-me-downs, buy on sale, and real leather on several pages.

-Write a short list of at least ten, but preferably twenty.
+Write a quick list of at least ten, but preferably twenty semantic phrases.